samdanae/KeyDown/README.md

 # Nutshell
 Generate Markdown on the fly simply by defining your content in JSON.

-Relies on the text of the key/value pairs, so no need to learn any new syntax.
+Output is based on the natural structure of the JSON data itself, so that means:
+- no markup needed
+- nothing new to learn